 If you haven’t experienced a meniscus or ACL tear, chances are you know someone around Steamboat who has.
 These knee injuries often coexist with a cartilage defect or tear.

 “That’s the gliding surface of the knee — the surface we rely on for smooth weight-bearing,” says SOSI’s Dr. Alexander Meininger, fellowship-trained in sports orthopaedic surgery.

 SOSI surgeons use advanced tools for regenerative medicine such as platelet-rich plasma or stem-cell injections, as well as MACI surgery, which repairs cartilage defects of the knee.

 Dr. Meininger, along with Drs.
-Adam Wilson, Michael Sisk, Bryan Bomberg, Alejandro Miranda, and William Howarth, are SOSI’s primary knee specialists and experts.
+Adam Wilson, and Michael Sisk, are SOSI’s primary knee specialists and experts.